CrossRef/event-data-user-guide/docs/app-gloss.md

 ### API

  Application Programming Interface.
 An interface for allowing one piece of software to connect to another.
-CED collects data from other APIs from other services and provides an API for allowing access to data.
+Event Data collects data from other APIs from other services and provides an API for allowing access to data.

-### CED
+### Event Data

  Crossref Event Data